dotnet/docs-aspire/docs/whats-new/preview-4.md

 ### Prompting for parameters

-When azd detects a parameter, it prompts for a value.
-For example, consider the following app host code:
+When azd detects a parameter.v0 resource in the manifest, it will prompt for a value.
+For example, consider the following code in the apphost project:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);